jeffreykegler/old_kollos/notes/misc/strand.md

 In more detail:

-* We start by parsing the input until we have an initial single-active left strand, or the parse has succeeded, or the parse has failed.
+* We start by parsing the input until we have an initial single-active forward-active strand, or the parse has succeeded, or the parse has failed.
     If the parse succeeded or failed,